“Mix 153, Grosseto Tower, line up and wait runway 03”.

 As we are entering the working area located a few miles south of the airbase, Grosseto Approach informs us that there is another flight of F-104, slightly higher, our 9 o’clock, leaving the zone to land.
 Andrea immediately spots them while, despite my efforts, I’m not able to catch them: he is a former interceptor pilot and his eyes are very well trained to see targets very far away.

-Despite some buffeting, the aircraft is again much more stable and keeping the formation is not so difficult although, especially during the initial climb, in the first quarter of the loop, additional dry thrust is essential.
+Despite some buffeting, the aircraft is again much stable and keeping the formation is not so difficult although, especially during the initial climb, in the first quarter of the loop, additional dry thrust is essential.
 Checking pitch is paramount when the F-104 maneuvers vertically since exceeding 15° AOA (Angle of Attack) would probably lead to an unrecoverable pitch-up.
 Then, we perform some barrel rolls that we complete in nose-down position in order to gain speed for the subsequent loop.

-Although we don’t exceed 3 – 3,5 G I struggle to keep my camera pointed to the leading aircraft and I finally have some rest as we are on top, inverted, with the G-meter dancing around no gravity point.
+Although we don’t exceed 3 – 3.5g I struggle to keep my camera pointed to the leading aircraft and I finally have some rest as we are on top, inverted, with the G-meter dancing around no gravity point.
 A quick look at the fuel indicator makes me realize that this is going to be the last maneuver.

-We get out of the loop at low level with our nose pointed to the Southern Gate for a VFR recovery in Grosseto.
+We get out of the loop at low level with our nose pointed towards the Southern Gate for a VFR recovery in Grosseto.
 We will chase the leader that will land before us then we will perform one last visual pattern for a “full-stop” landing.

 Weather is still good over Grosseto airbase as we overfly at 3.000 feet the Initial Point with the runway 2 miles ahead of us.